danchoi/soywiki/README.markdown

 [ward]:http://c2.com/cgi/wiki?WikiCase

-Why is SoyWiki called SoyWiki?
+What's with the name?
 I enjoy soy ice cream, soy milk, and tofu.
 I associate the word "soy" with food that is good and healthy (soy sauce is the only exception I can think of).
 And "SoyWiki" hasn't been used yet to name a wiki engine.

 ## Prerequisites